We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 Chemical engineering degrees are typically structured to cover a wide range of topics over the course of 3-4 years.
 The course will generally begin with an introduction to fundamental concepts of engineering and chemistry and then move on to more specialised topics such as thermodynamics, fluid mechanics, transport phenomena, chemical reaction engineering, and process design.

 Lectures, tutorials, laboratory sessions, and project work are common methods of teaching chemical engineering courses.
 Lectures will provide you with the theoretical knowledge needed to understand the subject matter, while laboratory sessions and project work will help you to develop practical skills and apply your knowledge to real-world problems.
-Students are typically assessed through a combination of written exams, coursework, laboratory reports, and group projects.

 Chemical Engineering Tuition Fees